January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Actionable takeaways

-1. Identify core sharing actions in your product.
+1. Identify core sharing actions in your product and build invite flows into them.

-3. Show users how many contacts already use the product.
+2. Show users which contacts already use the product to encourage invites.

 8. Customer Success‑Driven Referral Programs with Account‑Level Rewards

-Enterprise referrals are account‑level and driven by customer success teams.
-Rewards like subscription credits applied at renewal align with enterprise incentives and produce high‑quality leads.
+For enterprise referrals, customer success teams drive account‑level rewards like subscription credits applied at renewal.
+These rewards align with procurement incentives and produce higher‑quality leads.

 Strategic analysis

-• Referrals from successful customers are highly qualified.
+• Referrals from satisfied customers are highly qualified.

-• Integrating referrals into CSM conversations deepens relationships.
+• Embedding referrals into CSM conversations deepens relationships and can reduce churn.

 Actionable takeaways

-1. Train CSMs to spot and surface referral opportunities.
+1. Train CSMs to surface referral opportunities during QBRs and onboarding.

-2. Structure account‑level rewards tied to contract value.
+2. Structure account‑level rewards tied to contract value or renewal timing.

 3. Add a one‑click referral form in the customer portal.